 I hate it when magazines drop dead on me.

 Lately, I’ve also been teaching.
-I’m a faculty member of the Design Criticism graduate program at the School of Visual Arts.
-I teach a course called Urban Curation in which I send students out onto the streets of New York City and try to teach them to judge for themselves the difference between a good building and a bad building, and to understand how the city changes over time.
+I’m a faculty member at the Design Research, Writing and Criticism graduate program at the School of Visual Arts.
+I teach a course in which I send students out onto the streets of New York City and try to teach them to judge for themselves the difference between a good building and a bad building, and to understand how the city changes over time.

 Here are some things I’m always interested in doing:

-* Teaching workshop versions of Urban Curation.
+* Teaching workshop versions of my SVA class.
 I’ve taught my “Truth & Beauty” workshop at Otis College of Art and Design in LA and the University of Texas, Austin.
-This summer, I’ll teach it as part of the D-Crit summer intensive in New York.
+Each summer, I teach it as part of the Design Research summer intensive in New York.

 *And, yes, of course, I’m always open to magazine assignments and interesting copy writing gigs.